blankoworld/makefly/doc/DEV.README.md

 ### Mandatory files

-Here is some explanations about **.xhtml** file you can find into a theme:
+Here is some explanations about **.xhtml** files you can find into a theme:

   * article.index.xhtml: Template for each post that are shown on homepage
   * article.xhtml: Template for a post on its single page